iherman/r2epub/README.md

 ### Run a service via HTTP

 There is a simple server implemented in the [serve](https://iherman.github.io/r2epub/typedoc/modules/_server_.html) module: querying that Web server generates EPUB 3.2 instances.
-The API for the service is based on for URL-s of the sort:
+The API for the service is based on URL-s of the sort:

 ```sh
 https://epub.example.org?url=https://www.example.org/doc.html